-Figure 6.3 Pin Arrangement of the H-UDI Port Connector (36 Pins)
+Figure 6.3 Pin Arrangement of the Hitachi-UDI Port Connector (36 Pins)

 - Notes: 1.
-Handling of the TCK, TMS, TDI, /TRST, /ASEBRKAK, and /ASEMD0 pins depends on the use conditions of the H-UDI as follows: - (a) When the user system is used by connecting the emulator, the /ASEMD0 pin must be grounded.
+Handling of the TCK, TMS, TDI, /TRST, /ASEBRKAK, /ASEMD0, and /CA pins depends on the use conditions of the Hitachi-UDI as follows: - (a) When the user system is used by connecting the emulator, the /ASEMD0 pin must be grounded.
+The /CA pin must be pulled up by a resistance of several kilo-ohms.
 The TCK, TMS, TDI, /TRST, and /ASEBRKAK pins must be pulled up by a resistance of several kilo-ohms to protect the devices. - (b) When the emulator is used and the user system is independently used, the /ASEMD0 pin should be switched on the board as the method of handling this pin depends on whether the emulator is used or not.
-The TCK, TMS, TDI, and /ASEBRKAK pins must be pulled up by a resistance of several kiloohms to protect the devices.
-The /TRST pin must be pulled down by a resistance of several kiloohms and controlled individually. - (c) When the user system is independently used without using the emulator and H-UDI, the /ASEMD0 pin must be pulled up by a resistance of several kilo-ohms.
+The /CA pin must be pulled up by a resistance of several kilo-ohms.
+The TCK, TMS, TDI, and /ASEBRKAK pins must be pulled up by a resistance of several kilo-ohms to protect the devices.
+The /TRST pin must be pulled down by a resistance of several kilo-ohms and controlled individually. - (c) When the user system is independently used without using the emulator and Hitachi-UDI, the /ASEMD0 and /CA pins must be pulled up by a resistance of several kilo-ohms.
+It is recommended to pull up the /ASEBRKAK pins by a resistance of several kilo-ohms.
 It is recommended to pull up the TCK, TMS, and TDI pins by a resistance of several kilo-ohms.
-For the /TRST pin, input the same signal as for the /RESETP pin or pull it down by a resistance of several kilo-ohms. - 2.
-The /RESET signal in the user side is input to the /RESETP pin of the SH7641.
-Connect this pin to the H-UDI port connector as the output from the user system. - 3.
+For the /TRST pin, input the same signal as for the /RESETP pin or pull it down by a resistance of several kilo-ohms. - The /RESET signal in the user side is input to the /RESETP pin of the SH7294.
+Connect this pin to the Hitachi-UDI port connector as the output from the user system. - 3.
+When the U standby function is not used, do not connect the /CA pin to the Hitachi-UDI port connector. - 4.
+To use the emulator, pull up the /CA pin by a resistance of several kilo-ohms, whether the U standby function is used or not. - 5.
 The /TRST pin must be low for a certain period when the emulator is turned on whether the H-UDI is used or not.
 Input the same signal as for the /RESETP pin to the /TRST pin, or pull it down by a resistance of several kilo-ohms.
+After the /RESETP pin is reset, set HIZB9 to 0 in the HIZCRB register to cut out the current in the /TRST pin.